ChaitanyaTejaswi/UnoMiniC/README.md

 # UnoMiniC

-Ever being annoyed by the bulky size of an Arduino Uno?
-Ever lost the USB B cable to program your Uno?
-Not wanting to use 3v3 TTL logic?
-Compressing the original Arduino Uno to a form factor of Pi Pico but still maintaining the HID support I present you the UnoMiniC.
+UnoMiniC is a compact, USB-C–powered Arduino Uno-compatible board designed for modern embedded development.
+It features the ATmega328PB and ATmega16U2 for reliable USB-to-serial communication with auto-reset support.

+Created to address the size and USB limitations of traditional Arduino boards, UnoMiniC offers a Pico-sized design with breakouts for VIN, ICSP, and DTR reset.
 The board is powered and programmed through a USB C interface; a VIN pin breakout is provided in case it has to be ran on a battery pack.
 ICSP headers (as test points) is provided for  both  ATmega16U2  and  ATmega328PB.
 On-board  auto  reset  is  configured  to  reset  the microcontroller  to programming  mode  when programming with  the  USB interface.

 ## Software Reqiurement